-Efficient data management requires the ability to quickly search for application data based on specific attributes.
-As the volume of data grows, this need becomes even more crucial.
-Typically, databases already have fields that facilitate in the categorization of data, and these fields can be used as indexes when caching data.
-However, there may be instances where you want to group data based on attributes that are not present in the cache, such as tags or other custom attributes.
+Efficient data management necessitates the ability to quickly search for application data based on specific attributes, a need that becomes increasingly crucial as the data volume grows.
+Typically, databases use predefined fields for categorizing data which can also serve as indexes when caching data.
+However, there are times when grouping data is required based on attributes that are not explicitly present in the cache, such as tags or custom attributes.

-With NCache, you can not only categorize application data based on custom attributes, but you can also perform searches based on these attributes.
-In addition to traditional indexing, NCache offers the option to categorize data using Groups, Tags, and Named Tags, allowing for greater flexibility in data categorization and retrieval.
+NCache allows you to categorize and search your application data based on custom attributes.
+Along with traditional indexing, NCache offers the option to categorize data using Groups, Tags, and Named Tags, allowing for greater flexibility in data categorization and retrieval.

 Cache Data Categorization via Groups

-For a collection of items that have been cached and can be identified by a Group name, you can create a Group.
-This name can help retrieve any item that pertains to a Group.
-For instance, you can create a Group with all the products associated with a certain customer or a certain product category.
-Simply calling the name will cause NCache to return all the cached items associated with it.
-Please note there can only be a single item associated with a single Group.
-The example given below shows how customers from a different region, (East Coast in this case) are grouped in an online store.
+For a collection of cached items that can be identified by a Group name, you can create a Group.
+This name can help retrieve any item associated with that Group.
+For instance, you can create a Group with all the products associated with a certain customer or product category.
+Simply calling the name will cause NCache to return all the cached items affiliated with it.
+Please note that each item can only be associated with one Group.
+The example given below shows how customers from a specific region, (East Coast in this case) are grouped in an online store.

-You can use SQL queries to search for cache objects contained in Groups using the keyword $Group$.
-The code example that follows, demonstrates how to use a SQL query to view all of the customers from a particular region—in this instance, the West Coast.
+Moreover, you can also use SQL queries to search for cache objects contained in Groups using the keyword $Group$.
+The following code example demonstrates how to use a SQL query to view all customers from a particular region—in this instance, the West Coast.

-In addition to increasing efficiency, Groups make it simple for users to retrieve or delete data based on these logical categories that increases the scalability of your application.
-Additionally, Groups can cache commonly used data that matches certain search criteria, avoiding the cost of running database searches repeatedly.
+In addition to increasing efficiency, Groups make it simple for users to retrieve or delete data based on these logical categories, boosting application scalability.
+Furthermore, Groups can cache commonly used data that match certain search criteria, avoiding the cost of running database searches repeatedly.

 Cache Data Categorization via Tags

 Tags in NCache provide a way to categorize cached items using multiple Tags.
 A cached object can have one or more Tags assigned to it, which can be used to retrieve the item.
 For instance, you can categorize items according to their region, language, or product features.
-Calling the name of a tag will cause NCache to return all items that have that tag and are cached.
-Tags let you link metadata to your cached objects, easing searching and data manipulation.
-The following example shows how a customer who has logged from the East Coast region will be added to the cache.
+Calling the name of a tag will cause NCache to return all associated cached items.
+Tags help relate metadata to the appropriate objects.
+For example, you can add a customer from the East Coast region and categorize this customer further using a VIP Customer tag.
+This process enhances data search and retrieval.

 1 2 3 4 5 6 7 8 9 10 11 |